rolandbreedveld/nest-api/README.md

 In the Domoticz event gui, create a new event->dzvents->device \
 cut-and-paste the content of the example file dzVents_script_Nest_Setpoint.txt in it. \
-Setpoint device is called "Nest", so you perhaps you need to change it. \
+My setpoint device is called "Nest", so you perhaps you need to change it. \
-I also use Homebridge/Homekit so I can easy say to my iPhone "Hi Siri, set Nest 20 degrees. \
 Better don't use spaces in the device names if you call them from dzvents event's.
 I had a couple of times problems with this, removing the spaces solved it.